MuskanRaisinghani23/CloudCampus/README.md

 14. **Determining capacity**: Professors can create/modify course capacity of individual courses.

-## Contributing

-We welcome contributions from the community to improve Cloud Campus.
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix.

-3. Make your changes and test them thoroughly.

-4. Submit a pull request, describing the changes you've made.

-5. Your pull request will be reviewed, and once approved, it will be merged into the main branch.

 ## Future scope

 1. **Hybrid Learning Environments**: The continued integration of in-person and online learning, allowing students to access educational content and collaborate     from anywhere.